Moving to Bahamas

 We asked people in Bahamas if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "Not so much blunders as incidents that might be interesting.
 Eg A businessman we have to have several meetings with who would constantly ask me (as the woman) to get him another drink etc. Friendly guy but it was just automatic that the woman was expected to do this.
 My partner finally just told me stay seated and he made a point of getting it instead.
 Being on the receiving end of a misogynist joke at my expense in a shop, and me responding with a witty put down.
-He was somewhat taken aback," said one expat in Treasure Cay, Abaco.
+He was somewhat taken aback," explained one expat living in Treasure Cay, Abaco, Bahamas.

 Why do people move to Bahamas?